 The WordPress REST API

 The WordPress REST API has been under development for a couple of years now.
-For quite a while, it was worked on as an independent plugin, which developers could contribute to over time was available for anyone to experiment with.
+For quite a while, it was worked on as an independent plugin, which was available for anyone to experiment with.

 The anatomy of a WordPress REST API request